georgebabarus/magento-filesystem-extension/docs/README.rst

 Introduction
 ============

-Magento 2.4 version has already in place the filesystem abstraction needed to implement and integrate new filesystems (eg: external file systems like Amazon Simple Storage Service - S3) for Magento's core modules or custom modules.
+Magento 2.4 version has already in place the filesystem abstraction needed to implement and integrate new filesystems (e.g.: external file systems like Amazon Simple Storage Service - S3) for Magento's core modules or custom modules.

-There are few touchpoints that are not abstracted enough as you could see in the current documentation, and this extension covers this subject, to allow cloud object storage service integration into Magento 2.
+There are few touchpoints not abstracted enough, as you could see in the current documentation, but this extension covers this subject to allow cloud object storage service integration into Magento 2.

-In many cases, existing Database files storage could not be useful and definitively is not an optimal implementation since it is doing sync back to the local filesystem on missing resources.
+In many cases, existing "Database files storage" could not be useful and definitively is not an optimal implementation since it is doing sync back to the local filesystem on missing resources.

-The ultimate scope of these extensions is to extract static files storage as a microservice for the Magento 2 platform, decoupling files storage system of compute system, and, at the same time providing more flexibility in web asset compression, processing, and delivery.
+The ultimate scope of these extensions is to extract static files storage as a microservice for the Magento 2 platform, decoupling files storage system of the computing system, at the same time providing more flexibility in web asset compression, processing, and delivery.

-Read the `documentation <https://docs.magento.asset42.com>`_ to see some of the key advantages of using these Magento 2 extensions to integrate with various cloud file storage services in a platform-agnostic manner.
+Read the `documentation <https://docs.magento.asset42.com>`_ to find some of the key advantages of using these Magento 2 extensions to integrate with various cloud file storage services in a platform-agnostic manner.

 What is covered with these extensions?
 --------------------------------------

-* Decouple file storage system form compute component and scale them independently.
+* Decouple file storage system of compute component and scale them independently.

-      Install all Bb_Storage, Bb_StorageOverwrites, Bb_StorageCms, Bb_StorageCatalog, Bb_StorageDownloadable modules.
+      * Install all Bb_Storage, Bb_StorageOverwrites, Bb_StorageCms, Bb_StorageCatalog, Bb_StorageDownloadable modules.

-      Install one of the filesystem driver module eg: Bb_StorageS3.
+      * Install one of the filesystem driver module eg: Bb_StorageS3.

-      A filesystem driver is a class implementing basic operations (read, write, move, etc.) on files or directories. (see: Magento\Framework\Filesystem\DriverInterface)
+        A filesystem driver is a class implementing basic operations (read, write, move, etc.) on files or directories. (see: \\Magento\\Framework\\Filesystem\\DriverInterface)

-      Configure directory mapping to save and serve files directly from storage service.
+      * Configure directory mapping to save and serve files directly from storage service.

 * Mapping for any media sub-directory to various filesystem services.